maktoobgar/react_examples/README.md

+# About this repository

+I just created a react practice project for myself just to learn how to code an application in react.

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).